Illusions We Cherish

 Now really, whom are we really kidding with all this farce about stress and self-inflicted suffering?
-How much longer will it take to the smart beings like ourselves to realize how we are the only directors and script-writers, in our lives, so we could create some better illusions than the ones which make us wallow in tears, sweat, and blood?
+How much longer will it take to the smart beings like ourselves to realize how we are the only directors and script-writers in our lives, so we could create some better illusions than the ones which make us wallow in tears, sweat, and blood?

 Something that would include rainbows and flowers and butterflies - and I don't mean those in the stomach.
-Maybe some romantic skies sprinkled with diamonds, instead of heavens polluted by all kinds of deities and celestial personnel that can't make up their minds whether to love us unconditionally or punish us.
+Maybe some romantic skies sprinkled with diamonds, instead of heavens polluted by all kinds of deities and celestial personnel that can't make up their minds whether to love us unconditionally or to punish us.

 Wait, I Am Not Done Yet Rubbing It In